Iván Marcano: Roma

-Marcano moved to the Italian Serie A on 31 May 2018, with the 30-year-old agreeing to a three-year deal at A.S.
-Roma.
-He made his league debut on 31 August, playing the first half of the 2–1 away loss to A.C.
-Milan.
+Marcano moved to the Italian Serie A on 31 May 2018, with the 30-year-old agreeing to a three-year deal at AS Roma.
+He made his league debut on 31 August, playing the first half of the 2–1 away loss to AC Milan.

 During his spell at the Stadio Olimpico, Marcano appeared in only 13 competitive matches, with Federico Fazio, Kostas Manolas and Juan Jesus playing more frequently in central defence.
-He scored his only goal in the last 16 of the Coppa Italia in a 4–0 home win over Virtus Entella of Serie C on 14 January 2019.
+He scored his only goal in the last 16 of the Coppa Italia in a 4–0 home win against Virtus Entella of Serie C on 14 January 2019.

 Return to Porto

 Marcano returned to former club Porto on 11 July 2019, again being given the number 5 jersey and signing a four-year contract.
 He contributed five goals in the first season in his second spell, winning another domestic league.

 Marcano spent the better part of the 2020–21 campaign on the sidelines, nursing an anterior cruciate ligament injury.
-He made a comeback in late February, playing for the reserve team in Liga Portugal 2, but after two games he was ruled out again with a muscular injury.
+He made a comeback in late February, playing for the reserve team in Liga Portugal 2, but after two games he was ruled out again with a muscular problem.

 Following a foot operation in November 2021, Marcano did not return until the 2022 Supertaça Cândido de Oliveira, playing in the 3–0 win over C.D.
 Tondela on 30 July in place of suspended new signing David Carmo.
-The following 28 January, he scored to conclude a 2–0 win over Sporting CP in the Taça da Liga final.
+The following 28 January, he scored to conclude a 2–0 defeat of Sporting CP in the final of the Taça da Liga.

+On 26 April 2023, Marcano's 16th-minute header opened an eventual 2–1 victory at F.C.
+Famalicão in the first leg of the semi-finals of the Taça de Portugal; in the process, he became Porto's all-time scorer from a defensive position at 27 goals.
+On 15 September, he suffered another ACL injury in the first half of the league fixture against C.F.
+Estrela da Amadora and was sidelined for 17 months.

+Marcano left the Estádio do Dragão on 2 July 2025 at age 38, after his contract expired.
+Later that day, he announced his retirement.

 International career

 Marcano was part of Juan Ramón López Caro's squad for the 2009 UEFA European Under-21 Championship in Sweden.
-He featured in the 2–0 win over Finland, in an eventual group stage exit.
+He featured in the 2–0 win over Finland, in a group-stage exit.